 Not knowing how to do a certain exercise is no excuse to write it off completely.
 If you're curious about new techniques or find some exercises too intimidating (looking at you, deadlifts!), book a session with a personal trainer to clear up confusion, help prevent injury and learn to love new moves.
 Trainers and instructors are there to help, so don't be self-conscious about asking for advice.

 Another idea: If you already have a class you love, don't be afraid to stick around for a few minutes and ask the instructor about some of the moves you did.

 Time management is important for accomplishing any goal, and fitness is no exception.
 Early morning exercise is a great way to fit a workout into a busy day, and it may encourage healthier eating and more movement throughout the day.

-But if waking up early is your idea of cruel and unusual torture, then sweating at 6 a.m. is probably not a sustainable system.
-Make your fitness routine work for you: Pick a time of day when you have energy, schedule a workout, rinse, and repeat.
+But if waking up early is your idea of cruel and unusual torture, then sweating at 6 a.m. is probably not a sustainable goal.
+Make your fitness routine work for you: Pick a time of day when you have energy, schedule a workout, rinse and repeat.

 8. Keep It Interesting8 of 16

 If your resolution is to exercise consistently three or four times per week, it's time to think beyond the treadmill and the weight rack.
 Even for experienced gym rats, sticking to one or two types of exercise can get a little mind-numbing.
 Experiment with yoga, rock climbing, martial arts, team sports, kettlebells and everything between.
 The more variety in your exercise program, the more fun it will be to follow, and the more likely you'll find something you absolutely love.

 The best way to test-drive a new form of exercise is to take a group class or book a session with a personal trainer—think of the extra cost as an investment in your health.